jgrss/geowombat/doc/source/coreg.rst

 Co-registration
 ===============

 Image co-registration is the misalignment of pixels in an image.
-This misalignment is exceedingly common in applications utlizing two sensors (e.g. Sentinel-1 and 2) but is even evidenced with images from the same sensor over time.
-Any displacement has the potential to significantly distort results `(Ye 2021) <https://doi.org/10.3390/rs13050928>`_ of, for instace, change detection, image fusion, and landcover classification `(Scheffler 2017) <https://www.mdpi.com/2072-4292/9/7/676>`_.
-Geowombat has integrated AROSICS which can be used to effectively co-register pixels both between senors systems and for time series of any given sensor.
+This misalignment is exceedingly common in applications utlizing two sensors (e.g., Sentinel-1 and 2) but is even evidenced with images from the same sensor over time.
+Any displacement has the potential to significantly distort results `(Ye 2021) <https://doi.org/10.3390/rs13050928>`_ of, for instace, change detection, image fusion, and land cover classification `(Scheffler 2017) <https://www.mdpi.com/2072-4292/9/7/676>`_.
+GeoWombat has integrated AROSICS (described in the following section), which can be used to effectively co-register pixels both between sensor systems and for time series of any given sensor.

 AROSICS method
 --------------

-The AROSICS (An Automated and Robust Open-Source Image Co-Registration Software for Multi-Sensor Satellite Data) co-registration method was developed `by Scheffler et al. (2017) <https://www.mdpi.com/2072-4292/9/7/676>`_.
+The AROSICS (An Automated and Robust Open-Source Image Co-Registration Software for Multi-Sensor Satellite Data) co-registration method was developed by `Scheffler et al. (2017) <https://www.mdpi.com/2072-4292/9/7/676>`_.
-The authors made their algorithm open to the public in a Python package called `AROSICS <https://danschef.git-pages.gfz-potsdam.de/arosics/doc/>`_.
+The authors conveniently made their algorithm open to the public in a Python package called `AROSICS <https://danschef.git-pages.gfz-potsdam.de/arosics/doc/>`_.

 In GeoWombat, we provide an interface to the AROSICS package.
 The co-registration method is called :func:`geowombat.coregister`,